|

 into the phone company's jack.
 A simple 'do nothing' placeholder (serves no

-functional purpose) should raise questions with anyone poking around your demarc
+functional purpose) should raise serious questions with anyone poking around your demarc

 box (see photos right).